 Not far from Ulverstone River Retreat is a golf course that claims to be the best kept secret in Tasmania.
 And if you’re feeling really energetic or have kids to entertain, call in to Pedal Buggies Tasmania near the water-slide on the beachfront.

-Or you can take a leaf out of the book from the Penguin High School kids, and learn how to fish.
+Or you can learn how to fish.
 The region is a haven for anglers, both beginners and experienced.
 You can choose the beaches or the banks of the Leven River or join a fishing club to learn of other top-secret locations.

 2. Fern Trees